If you have a company that is growing, with great sustainability, then it is important to focus on the health and safety of your employees.

-Now As We Know The Objectives of Occupational Health, It’s Time to Know What An Occupational Health Assessment Is All About?
+Now As We Know The Objectives Of Occupational Health, It’s Time To Know What An Occupational Health Assessment Is All About?

 In simple technical terms, an occupational health assessment is a medical examination carried out for employees by authorized occupational health professionals.
 An occupational healthcare professional could be a doctor, nurse, adviser, technician, or any other physician who has additional occupational health qualifications.

-The size of an organization and its complexity become a deciding factor for the type of occupational health provision.
+The size of an organization and its complexity becomes a deciding factor for the type of occupational health provision.
 A larger organization with higher levels of risks will have an in-house team of occupational health professionals, while smaller organizations with lower levels of risks access external providers as and when required for occupational health arises.